 Well go fuck yourself.

-THIS is our problem with it.
+THIS is my problem with it.
 There’s no problem with the song, there’s no problem with the word in that song, there’s no problem with you singing that song and singing that word, the problem is with the fucking enjoyment and twisted minds of some of the people who taking part.

 Because suddenly it gives them the power to insult us and what they feel is a right to do it all the time!